k8sland/lab1/pvc/README.md

 > Provision a PersistentVolume and PersistentVolumeClaim for a Postgresql Database

 1. Reuse your secret Postgres lab deployment!
-2. Define a 5Gb PV using a hostPath based volume
+1. Define a 5Gb PV using a hostPath based volume
-3. Define a PVC requiring RW access to a 2Gb DB partition
+1. Define a PVC requiring RW access to a 2Gb DB partition
-4. Define a Postgres deployment requiring the PVC defined above
+1. Define a Postgres deployment requiring the PVC defined above
    1. Docker image: postgres:9.6.2-alpine
-   2. Data dir: /var/lib/postgresql/data
+   1. Data dir: /var/lib/postgresql/data
+   1. Port: 5432
-5. Deploy your Postgres deployment
+1. Deploy your Postgres deployment
-6. Verify your volume and claim are correctly bound
+1. Verify your volume and claim are correctly bound
-7. Ensure the volume is mounted correctly on your Postgres pod
+1. Ensure the volume is mounted correctly on your Postgres pod
-8. Ensure you can access the database locally
+1. Ensure you can access the database locally
-    1. psql -U user -W -h $(minikube ip) -p port
+   1. NOTE: You will need to setup a port-forward!
-9. Create a new database
+1. Create a new database
-10. Delete and recreate your deployment
+1. Delete and recreate your deployment
-11. Check if your new database is there??
+1. Check if your new database is there??
-12. Delete your deployment, pv and pvc
+1. Delete your deployment, pv and pvc

 <br/>

 ---

 ## Commands

 - Provision storage